sudoapt/python-project-49/README.md

 ## Installation proccess
-#### prerequisite: make sure to have python3.11 or above and poetry
+#### prerequisite: make sure to have python3.11 or above and poetry installed
 0. after you've cloned the repo, cd to that directory
 1. run 'make install' to install all the dependencies https://asciinema.org/a/HoFEwa48jeWe9URoDTzuOmj7l